Sharkey-Issaquena Academy: History

 In 1989, the school forfeited a football game to Heritage Academy because the other school had a black player.

 As late as 1995 the student body was 100% white.

 In the 2009–2010 school year, there were 201 students enrolled (excluding pre-kindergarten).
 The demographic profile was 2.0% Asian, 1.0% black, 3.5% Hispanic, and 93.5% white.

 In the 2015–2016 school year, Sharkey-Issaquena enrolled no Black children.
 In the 2017 school year, there were 184 students, 181 of whom were listed as white and 3 as hispanic.

+The school served as a distribution center for relief supplies after the 2023 Rolling Fork tornado.

 About the school

 Located at 272 Academy Drive in Rolling Fork, Mississippi, the school serves students in grades pre-kindergarten through twelve.
 The SIA is a member of the Midsouth Association of Independent Schools (MAIS) and its mascot is the Confederate.
 Neither pregnant students nor known fathers nor fathers-to-be are allowed to attend SIA.